HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 What's more, there is often more nuance to the decision to include a feature.
 For example, do the benefits of a live chat widget outweigh the performance impact?
 Does the answer change depending on the context?
 Should you wait for a developer to install it to ensure that it's lazy-loaded or just use Google Tag Manager?
 What's the opportunity cost of not using that development time for something else?

-Another way of viewing performance is that it is a shared resource that suffers from the <a hreflang="en">tragedy of the commons paradigm]().
+Another way of viewing performance is that it is a shared resource that suffers from the <a hreflang="en" href="https://www.investopedia.com/terms/t/tragedy-of-the-commons.asp">tragedy of the commons paradigm</a>.
 It's at its highest level at the start of a project and is depleted over time with requests from different stakeholders that all have a right to consume it.

 The best results are likely to be found by those businesses that can find a balance between site speed and user experience.
 They will minimize the impact of features on the initial page load, while still being able to offer a great user experience.